Welcome to the Church and Community Program Food Pantry

 You can donate right now!

 We need your help to keep feeding, clothing and supporting our community members, young and old.
 Need is up--and so are costs--so please help us keep going in tough times.
+Click the dropdown list on the PayPal form to choose the program to which you want to donate.

 What's happening here at 30 Court Street?